Bluesky RSS announcer

 return False

-is a python-friendly version of RSS item.pubDate
+The published_parsed is a python-friendly version of RSS item.pubDate,

-that reasonably easy can be converted to a datetime
+that reasonably easy can be converted to a datetime object and compared to threshold.

 So, the rest of the code work with recent RSS entries only, nothing old will be processed later on.